jamesob/txture/README.md

   1. never duplicate functionality that other, better, and existing tools already provide.
   2. anything that is not basic to txture is a plugin.
-This includes features like Markdown parsing, CSS rendering, Disqus comments which are included within the core of other minimal weblog platforms.
+This includes features like Markdown parsing, LESS rendering, Disqus comments which are included within the core of other minimal weblog platforms.
 This reliance on a plug-in architecture will not only keep the txture core stark, but it will provide numerous examples of how plug-ins are authored.